-Background: High occupational physical activity (OPA) seems to increase risk of CVD among men.
+Aims High occupational physical activity (OPA) seems to increase risk of cardiovascular diseases among men.
 However, findings are mixed, and it is not known if women are differently affected.

-Aims: To investigate the relationship between OPA and risk for ischemic heart disease (IHD), and whether it differs across sex.

-Methods: A prospective cohort study based on 1,399 women and 1,706 men, aged 30-61 years, participating in the Danish Monica 1 study in 1982-84, actively employed, without prior IHD and answering an OPA question.
-Information on incidence of IHD, before and during the 34-years followup, was retrieved by individual linkage to the Danish National Patient Registry.
+Therefore, the aim of this study is to investigate the relationship between OPA and risk for ischaemic heart disease (IHD), and whether it differs across sex.
+Methods and results This prospective cohort study was based on 1399 women and 1706 men, aged 30-61 years, participating in the Danish Monica 1 study in 1982-84, actively employed, without prior IHD and answering an OPA question.
+The information on incidence of IHD, before and during the 34-years follow-up, was retrieved by individual linkage to the Danish National Patient Registry.
 Cox proportional hazards models were used to investigate the association between OPA and IHD.
-Results: Compared to women with sedentary work, women in all other OPA categories had lower hazard ratio (HR) for IHD.
+Compared to women with sedentary work, women in all other OPA categories had lower hazard ratio (HR) for IHD.
 Among men, the risk of IHD was 22% higher among those with light OPA, and 42% and 46% higher among those with moderate OPA with some lifting or strenuous work with heavy lifting, respectively, compared to men with sedentary OPA.
 Compared to women with sedentary work, HR for IHD was higher among men in all OPA categories.
 There was statistically significant interaction between OPA and sex.

-Conclusion: Demanding or strenuous OPA seems to be a risk factor for IHD among men, whereas a higher level of OPA seems to protect from IHD among women.
-This emphasizes the importance of taking sex-differences into account in studies of health effects of OPA.
+Conclusion Demanding or strenuous OPA seems to be a risk factor for IHD among men, whereas a higher level of OPA seems to pro- tect women from IHD.
+This emphasizes the importance of taking sex differences into account in studies of health effects of OPA.
+Lay summary In the Danish Monica I study among 1399 women and 1706 men, we investigated whether high physical activity at work was associated with higher risk of ischaemic heart disease and whether this association was different among men and women.
+The association between occupational physical activity and ischaemic heart disease was different among men and women.
+High physical activity at work was associated with around 45% higher risk of ischaemic heart disease in men, but with around 65% lower risk in women.
+The underlying mechanisms for this difference, e.g. differences in exposure and physiology, should be further investigated in future studies.
+Keywords Physical activity • Work • Heart diseases • Sex differences • Epidemiology